Athanase-Charles-Marie Charette de la Contrie: Military career

-In 1852 the Duke of Modena, the brother-in-law of Henri, Count of Chambord, appointed Charette sub-lieutenant in an Austrian regiment stationed in the duchy.
+In 1852, the Duke of Modena, the brother-in-law of Henri, Count of Chambord, appointed Charette sub-lieutenant in an Austrian regiment stationed in the duchy.
 Duke Francis V was not only ruler of Modena but was also an Austrian archduke and the Jacobite successor to the thrones of England, Scotland and Ireland.
 Duke Francis was a most exemplary ruler who, with his own hands, tended to and served the victims of cholera that broke out in his duchy when the Piedmontese revolutionary army invaded.
 The Piedmontese annexed and incorporated Modena into the new, anti-Catholic Italy.

 Charette was thereby, compelled to relinquish regimental service as, once again, he did not wish to serve in a revolutionary army.

 In May 1860, when two of his brothers, like him eager to fight the Italian revolutionaries, offered their services to the King of Naples, he went to Rome and placed himself at the service of Pope Pius IX, who had commissioned Lamoricière to organize an army for the defence of the Papal States.
 Charette was appointed captain of the first company of the Franco-Belgian Volunteers, known after 1861 as the Papal Zouaves, and was wounded at the Battle of Castelfidardo (September 1860).

 After the capture of Rome by the Kingdom of Italy, Charette negotiated with Gambetta for the employment of the French Zouaves in the service of France in the Franco-Prussian War; he was permitted to organize them as "Volunteers of the West".
 Wounded at Loigny, Charette was made prisoner; but he escaped, and on 14 January 1871, the Provisional Government of France made him a general.
-He was elected to the National Assembly by the department of Bouches-du-Rhône, but resigned without taking his seat.
-Thiers proposed his entering the French army with his Zouaves, but Charette declared his intention of remaining at the pope's disposal.
+He was elected to the National Assembly by the department of Bouches-du-Rhône but resigned without taking his seat.
+Thiers proposed his entering the French army with his Zouaves, but Charette declared his intention of remaining at the Pope's disposal.
 On 15 August 1871, his Zouaves were mustered out of the French army.
 Retiring into private life, Charette passed his last thirty years serving the cause of religion and hoping for the restoration of the monarchy.

 Personal life

 In Italy, Charette met his future (second) wife Antoinette Van Leer Polk in the Gilded Age.
 She was an American Southern belle, who was the great-niece of the 11th President of the United States James K. Polk and the "Mad" General Anthony Wayne of the American Revolutionary War.
-She is also a direct descendant of Samuel Van Leer, a patriarch of a wealthy family in Pennsylvania noted in the anti-slavery cause.
+She was also a direct descendant of Samuel Van Leer, a patriarch of a wealthy family in Pennsylvania noted in the anti-slavery cause.

-Charette was father of two children with his first wife and of two other children with the second.
+Charette was the father of two children with his first wife and of two other children with the second.
 His direct descendant Susan Charette de la Contrie would marry General Ronald R. Van Stockum.

 Death

-He died on October 9, 1911.
+He died on 9 October 1911.